 to scholarships for the following academic year.
 For example, if you want to be considered

 for scholarships for the Fall 2022/Spring 2023 academic year, you would submit an

 application between August 1, 2021 and December 15, 2021.

 All students who will be attending Tennessee Tech in the following academic year should

 complete the scholarship application each fall.
 This includes prospective (admitted)

-that you do have to be admitted to Tennessee Tech first before you can apply for scholarships.
+Please note that you have to be admitted to Tennessee Tech first before you can apply

 You need to have completed the Tennessee Tech scholarship application by the deadline